m-reza-rahman/jakartaee-kubernetes/jakartaee/README.md

 ## Setup

-- Install JDK 8 (we used [AdoptOpenJDK OpenJDK 8 LTS/HotSpot](https://adoptopenjdk.net)).
+- Install JDK 11 (we used [AdoptOpenJDK OpenJDK 11 LTS/OpenJ9](https://adoptopenjdk.net)).
-- Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
+- Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
 - Install Docker for your OS.
 - Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).